How to use solar energy to maximise your savings

 If you are home during the day you can utilise the power of the sun to run appliances like your washing machine, dryer and dishwasher.
 Or if you are a full-time worker – set them to a timer if possible.

 It really is about making your solar system fit with your lifestyle.
-As Nicola explains,
+As Elvan explains,

 “If you are someone who thinks that solar won’t work for you because you are at work during the day, there are simple shifts you can make to use solar to your advantage.
 And often it’s the little things that you don’t even notice… your large appliances like your fridge and freezer are a big energy suck, but during the day they will be running off the solar energy you are producing, so you will still see savings there.”